OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 completable_item_default_required.json
 ======================================

-A list of content types that this course requires by default.
+A list of content types, specified by ``MimeType`` that this course requires by default.

+.. note:: Link in the help.nextthought.com docs where this is
+          configured in the platform.

+.. autointerface:: nti.contenttypes.completion.interfaces.ICompletableItemDefaultRequiredPolicy
+   :no-members:
+   :members: mime_types

 completable_item_required.json
 ==============================